alefisico/coffea4bees/python/analysis/README.md

 # Coffea4bees analysis

 To run the analysis, remember first to set the coffea environment and your grid certificate.
-If you are on this folder:
+If you followed the instructions in the [README.md](../../README.md), the `shell` file must be located right after the
 ```
 voms-proxy-init -rfc -voms cms --valid 168:00
 source ../shell